psi-chi/.github/CONTRIBUTING.md

 - Capitalize only the first alphabet of the commit.
 - Start the commit with `Add` for new features, `Change` for changes in existing functionality, `Remove` for now removed features, and `Fix` for any bug fixes.
-- Add a brief description, if required.
+- If necessary, add a brief description.